tfausak/tfausak.github.io/_posts/2012-05-31-better-social-widget-lazy-loading.md

 Last month, I streamlined my blog by [lazy loading social widgets][1].
 I liked the results but felt that I could do better.
 A [Hacker News comment][2] tipped me off to [Socialite.js][3].
-That script reminded me that `onhover` is more appropriate thn `onscroll`.
+That script reminded me that `onhover` is more appropriate than `onscroll`.
 So I updated my script.

 I held off writing a post describing what I changed because the core idea is the same: don't load the widgets until the user wants them.
 However, a couple people emailed me about my new approach.
-In addition, Oliver Reichenstein urged webmaster to [sweep the sleaze][4]; lazy loading widgets addresses the technical concerns (privacy, load times, scrolling performance) with ease.
+In addition, Oliver Reichenstein urged webmasters to [sweep the sleaze][4]; lazy loading widgets addresses the technical concerns (privacy, load times, scrolling performance) with ease.